brettz9/nogin/README.md

 1. Allow convenience for easier **customization of where route redirects after login**
-    1. Allow **redirect to be based on URL** (e.g., if user coming to the login from another page, let them redirect to that; ideally client-side also, so can work with anchors, at least if implementing "option for integration" into a page mentioned below).
+    1. Allow **redirect to be based on URL** (e.g., if user coming to the login from another page, let them redirect to that).

 1. Update **docs**
     1. Update **docs above**